3slab/azure-automation-runbooks/aks-startstop/README.md

 * `--use-vmss` : if the cluster uses vmss, then instead of calling start/stop on the cluster itself, it starts/deallocates vmss instances.
+* `--use-availability-set` : if the cluster uses availabilityset, then instead of calling start/stop on the cluster itself, it starts/deallocates each vm individually
 * `--dry-run` : run script in dry run mode
-* `--disable-check-state` : disable checking if the cluster is in Suceeded state before doing anything
+* `--disable-check-state` : disable checking if the cluster is in Succeeded state before doing anything
 * `--disable-power-state` : disable checking if the cluster is in running/stopped state before doing anything
 * `--auth-mode=<auth_mode>` : set auth mode (see README in github repo)